SS

 The Practitioner's Standard for Supervised Intelligence

 The doctrinal foundation.
-Sixteen chapters across six parts: the reality of the algorithmic state, the professional obligations that apply with full force to AI use, the method (SIM, ART, Five Doctrines), the consequences of their absence, the opportunity, and the institutional imperative.
-Launching 2026.
-Pre-order now.
+Sixteen chapters, six parts.
+Written for advocates who will neither ignore AI nor surrender professional judgment to it.
+The reality of the algorithmic state, professional obligations, the method (SIM, ART, Five Doctrines), consequences, opportunity, and institutional imperative.
+Published 2026.

 FG Field Guide